LinuxForHealth/FHIR/fhir-install/src/main/docker/ibm-fhir-schematool/DESIGN.md

 When the container is started, the container process one of two flows:

 * Schema Onboarding - creates and updates a schema and apply grants
-* Schema Offboarding - deletes a tenant (Db2) and removes data if there are no tenants left.
+* Schema Offboarding - drops a schema

 **Schema Onboarding Flow**